 - if you have Amyotrophic Lateral Sclerosis (ALS), also called Lou Gehrig’s disease

 Eligibility for Medicare Part A

-During those years, you paid taxes which pre-pay for your Part A hospital benefits.
-This is why most American usually pay no Part A premiums when they become eligible for Medicare.
-Part A covers mainly hospital-related care.
+During those years, you paid taxes toward your Part A hospital benefits.
+This is why most Americans pay no Part A premiums when they become eligible for Medicare.
+Part A mainly covers your hospital stays.

 Eligibility for Medicare Part B

 You are eligible for Medicare Part B at age 65 as well.
 However, you must pay a monthly premium for Part B. This provides for your outpatient benefits such as doctor visits, lab work, surgery fees, and more.
 Check out our Part B page for more on what Part B covers.

 Some people turning 65 still have health insurance through an employer.
 They can delay their enrollment into Part B in favor of their group health insurance without fearing a late penalty.